syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 <!-- markdownlint-disable MD036 -->
 ## August 2019

+**2019-08-07**

+* Added addon Experimental Node Optimizations.
+This addon configures system settings to optimize your virtual machine for using docker containers under load.
+This should improve your general system and network performance: [Node Optimizations](https://docs.syseleven.de/metakube/en/addons/metakube-node-optimization)
+* Added addon MetaKube Monitoring (Prometheus Operator).
+The Prometheus Operator deloys a full monitoring stack.
+Including Grafana, Prometheus and the Alertmanager.
+You can configure several setting like the retention period of your data.
+You can also configure a mail address or a slack channel to recieve you alerts.
+Additional information for this addon can be found here: [MetaKube Monitoring](https://docs.syseleven.de/metakube/en/addons/metakube-monitoring)

 **2019-08-06**

 * Kubernetes versions 1.13.9, 1.14.5 and 1.15.2 are now available, because of two security vulnerabilities in previous releases clusters should be updated to the newest patch release.
 See [#80983](https://github.com/kubernetes/kubernetes/issues/80983) and [#80984](https://github.com/kubernetes/kubernetes/issues/80984) for details